FerrazArthur/Containerized-FRP-Client/README.md

 ## Usage

-The container use described below is intended to be configured once and then it can be stopped / started on demand.
+The intended use of the container described below is to configure it once, and then it can be started or stopped as needed.

-As the configuration envolves input from user, it needs a TTY.
-However, after configuring you can stop it and restart, it should work fine as detached.
+Since the configuration requires user input, a TTY is necessary.
+However, after the initial configuration, you can stop it and then restart it, and it should function properly in a detached state.

 ### Creating the container